Higgins & Simpson (2011). A Review of Visible Learning.

 The choice of comparison activity is neither arbitrary nor random; researchers select it to meet their intentions, within restrictions laid down by convention and practicality.
 Where possible, having a less active comparison allows increased power (the chance of detecting a group difference) and therefore effect size, without altering the intervention.

 Thus, it is a category error to read relative effect sizes as relative effectiveness of interventions, let alone to assume they signal educational importance, relevance or influence" (p.
-901).
+901).2.
+The Sample of Students - the standard deviation.

 "The choice of sample can impact on effect size for a study in two interacting ways, independent of the intervention, control treatment or test.
 The first follows from the definition of effect size: the more homogeneous the sample on the outcome measure, the higher the effect size.
 The second relates to the mechanism through which the intervention treatment works.